Advice, tutorials and support to help you find and evaluate information from the Library and online.

 Online advice and tutorials

-- Literature reviews workbook: An introduction to the process of writing a literature review that includes video guidance with perspectives from each faculty.
+- Literature reviews workbook: An introduction to the process of writing a literature review that includes video guidance with perspectives from each college.

 - Literature reviews reading list: Suggestions for further reading to help you when writing literature reviews.

 - Research with Children online course: An online course on how to conduct research that involves children and young people: doing ethical research and keeping children safe.

 - 1. Go to Research with Children.

 - 2. Log in with your UWE Bristol user ID and password.

 Microsoft Forms is available to all students and staff at UWE Bristol.
 It allows users to quickly setup and share surveys, forms and quizzes for anonymous or identifiable (if they are logged into UWE Bristol) responses.

 Submitted responses automatically populate an Excel spreadsheet for further analysis and can work alongside other Microsoft tools used by the University.

 More details can be found on Microsoft’s support pages.